Sparta, Michigan: Music

 In the early to late 1960s, Sparta was home to Fenton Records, an independent record company and recording studio.
 The label recorded many local bands, as well as other Michigan garage bands.
 Due to the limited runs of the records, Fenton vinyl 45rpms are highly collectable, often selling for hundreds of dollars each.
 Many of the records were compiled on a CD called Scream Loud!!!: The Fenton Records Story (Way Back Records).

 Geography

 According to the U.S. Census Bureau, the village has a total area of 2.56 sqmi, of which 2.55 sqmi is land and 0.01 sqmi (0.40%) is water.

-The Rogue River flows through the western portion of the village.
+The Rogue River flows through the eastern portion of the village.